Florence Welch: “Sobriety is the best thing I ever did”

 She went to say “if anyone is out there and struggling, it does get easier.
 If you are feeling shaky around ED issues, drugs or alcohol, I completely understand.
 The desire to disassociate is so strong.
 But please don’t give up.
 We are going to need you on the other side.♥️.”

 Surround yourself with supportive women to change your relationship with alcohol, once and for all!
 It is so powerful to know and feel you are not alone.
-Group coaching is here to provide a safe space for true healing.
+The Sober Girl Social Club is here to provide a safe space for true healing.
 It is a place to practice and put healthier habits into action with a community of love and support on your journey.
 Join now